 Step 5: Determine corrective action to take.

-Have all managers engage employees one on one regarding the shoe program.
+Have all managers engage employees one on one regarding the shoe program, ensuring it is part of the gap analysis process.

-If you want a simple way to document your gap analyses, use this free Excel template which includes the information from the above example:
+If you want a simple way to document, use this free Excel template which includes the information from the above example:

 Through this example, it’s easy to see how a gap analysis driven by EHS metrics can help you create a safer workplace.

 But it’s also easy to see that this process alone won’t ensure you reach your goals.
-It’s simply a method to identify where you are, where you want to be, and how you can get there.
+It’s simply a method to identify where you are, where you want to be, and how you can get there through the gap analysis of objectives.